 Visit Defra for a list of authorised fuels.

 Woodburning stoves and exempt appliances

 In a smoke control area you are only allowed to burn non-authorised fuels in an exempt appliance, which minimises smoke emissions.

 If you do not have an exempt appliance you can only burn authorised fuels.

 Visit Defra for a list of exempt appliances and the associated fuels.

 Terms such as 'clean burn', 'clean heat' and 'low emission' appliance give no guarantee that appliances are exempt or suitable for exemption.

 There are no laws against having a garden bonfire, but there are laws for the nuisance they can cause.
-You can find further information at GOV.UK.

 Air quality information Toggle accordion

 We monitor and measure air quality in the borough 365 days a year.
 The borough’s main source of atmospheric pollutants is road transport.
 There are also significant industrial sources in the south of the borough and close to its boundaries.